Current noise and Keldysh vertex function of an Anderson impurity in the Fermi liquid regime: Low-energy expansion of the Keldysh vertex functions

 \subsubsection{Low-energy expansion of $\Gamma_{\sigma\sigma';\sigma'\sigma}^{ --;--}$ \& $\Gamma_{\sigma\sigma';\sigma'\sigma}^{++;++} $}

 For the causal $(--;--)$ component, the imaginary part arises from the order $U^2$ scattering processes shown in Figs.\ \ref{fig:vertex_u2} (b), (c), and (d) for $\sigma \neq \sigma'$.
 At low energies, leading-order terms of the imaginary part are determined by a single particle-hole-pair excitations in (b) and (d), and the particle-particle-pair excitations in (c).
+Contributions of each of these three diagrams can be written in the following form, taking $F_b'= F_c'=1$ and $F_d'=2$,